Log Linear Model

 5. Independent variables & log linear models

 Remember, since you are applying the log transformation scale on your dependent variable (exponential growth), you are effectively re-scaling the y values to bring them more in line to what a linear regression model would be like.
 In this case, when you look at the coefficients for your independent variables, you have to remember that you should do the inverse of the transformation function that you used in order to get the original 1 to 1 dataset back.
+If you wanted to learn stepwise regression, go here.

 For example, if you used a natural log function for your transformation, you will want to use e (mathematical constant) in order to reverse this, and get your original data set back.
 If you used just a simple standard log function, then you will want to use inverse log in order to get your original data set back.